Farama-Foundation/gym-docs/docs/pages/environments/atari/private_eye.md

 ---

 ### Description
 You control the French Private Eye Pierre Touche.
 Navigate the city streets, parks, secret passages, dead-ends and one-ways in search of the ringleader, Henri Le Fiend and his gang.
 You also need to find evidence and stolen goods that are scattered about.
-There are five cases, complete each case before its statute of limitation.
+There are five cases, complete each case before its statute of limitations expires.
 Detailed documentation can be found on [the AtariAge page](https://atariage.com/manual_html_page.php?SoftwareLabelID=376)

 ### Actions